equinix/ansible-collection-equinix/docs/modules/metal_vlan.md

 # metal_vlan

 Manage the VLAN in Equinix Metal.
-You can use *id* or *vxlan* to lookup the resource.
+You can use *id*, *vxlan* or *tags* to lookup the resource.
 If you want to create new resource, you must provide *metro*.

 - [Examples](#examples)